Whether you like it or not, rim brakes are becoming an endangered species. About 83% of the road bikes on the market came with disc brakes in 2021.

 Disc brakes have a weight penalty that varies depending on the brake type but is about 500g.

-Many road cyclists raise their fingers and point at this downside of disc brakes.
+Many road cyclists raise their fingers and point at this downside.
 But let’s be honest, how many of us frequently ride in high mountains to notice the difference?

 When disc brakes started to appear on road bikes (mountain bikes used them much sooner), I was strongly against them.
 I didn’t like their aesthetics.